sergio-guzman-xk/awstransfertool/README.md

 # AWS Transfer Tool
-This tool has been created to help users to move data from one Amazon S3 bucket to their local machine or another Amazon S3 bucket by using the local machine as a bridge.
+This tool has been created to help Windows users to move data from one Amazon S3 bucket to their local machine or another Amazon S3 bucket by using the local machine as a bridge.
 Even thought Amazon has a direct way to do this, sometimes it is not possible due to security restrictions in any of the parties involved.

 Please have in mind that none of the tasks are recurse and will only work on files and not folders (except for the Inspect button which will show folders at the current location).
 It will skip any subfolder at the Chose S3 location when downloading the data.
 If you want to download the files in a subrfolder then just make sure to specify it in the AWS Source Path box.

+This program will create folder locally and in your aws S3 if the path provided doesn't exist.
+However, make sure that you end both paths correctly.
+For AWS make sure to use / at the end of the path and for the local path make sure you use \\.

+The progress bar on the right will help you have an idea of the process status.

 # Requirements
 You need the latest version of Python which can be download at https://www.python.org/downloads/ (Make sure to add it to the path).
 You also need to install awscli by opening powershell and running: pip3 install awscli.